Senzing/elasticsearch/README.md

 #### Using a local sql project

 1. We will mount the sqlite database; make sure the `CONNECTION` string in our config json points to where it is mounted.
 In this example the `CONNECTION` will need to point towards the `/db` dir.
+We also need to run the container as part of the network that the ELK-stack is running in.
+Example:

     ```console
     sudo --preserve-env docker run \